MicrosoftDocs/Viva/Viva/engage/integrate-viva-engage-with-other-apps/migrate-classic-to-conversations-webparts.md

 1. Select the Viva Engage web part and then select **Edit** to open the web part menu.

     - If the menu includes a note stating that you’re using the classic version of Viva Engage, proceed to the next section to migrate your feed.
-    - If the menu doesn't include a note, no action is required."
+    - If the menu doesn't include a note, no action is required.

 ## Migrate classic Highlights web parts to the Conversations web part